rogerjohansson/html5validator/README.md

 * 1.3 - 2011-02-19 - NEW: option to ignore Validator.nu errors caused by XHTML doctypes
 * 1.3.1 - 2011-02-19: FIX: validate all URLs when empty whitelist domain list
 * 1.4 - 2011-02-22 - NEW: option to ignore errors and warnings caused by HTML 4.01 accessibility features made “obsolete” in HTML5
+* 1.4.5 - 2011-02-22 - NEW: option to validate pages only when triggered manually